Research

 We are currently working with the University of Hertfordshire on NG tube feeding in infants with Down syndrome.
 If you wish to participate, please email l.k.hielscher@herts.ac.uk.

 We have part funded a PhD student at the University of Warwick, to undertake research on the maternity experiences of our families in recent years.
-We hope to publish initial findings in Autumn 2023.

 Family studies

 We work extensively with Professor Richard Hastings of CEDAR at the University of Warwick and Cerebra, and as such contributed to Cerebra’s 1000 Families Study and are we are currently part funding a PhD student under Richard’s tutelage.
-We expect to publish the findings late 2023.

 Sharing the news